shanj0716/House-Prices-Prediction/README.md

 3) Creation new features from existing ones
 4) Data transform

-Ipython notebook used to can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/data_preprocessing.ipynb).
+Ipython notebook used can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/data_preprocessing.ipynb).

 ## 3. Preparing data for modeling - Transform variables and removing outliers
 First of all, we need to center and scale the ‘true numeric’ variables, and created dummy variables for the categorical variables.
 Then, we choose Ridge and Elasicnet to find the outliers of the training data.
 After dropping these outliers, we transform variables again to get the final training data.

-Ipython notebook used to can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/preparing_data_for_modeling.ipynb).
+Ipython notebook used can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/preparing_data_for_modeling.ipynb).

 ## 4. Modeling - Try different model strategies and fine-turn the final model
 We try 10 wildly used regression model to train with our data, using GridSearch to optimize the parameters.
 Comparing single model with stacking models, we choose the best model to do prediction.
 Furthermore, we fine-turn the prediction values manually.

-Ipython notebook used to can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/modeling.ipynb).
+Ipython notebook used can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/modeling.ipynb).

 ## 5. Conclusion
 With the final model, our prediction got a 0.117 RMSE score comparing with the real ‘Salesprice’ data.
 However, Kaggel doesn’t publish the data, so we cannot do much more evaluation.
 All of all, housing price prediction is a typical regression problem, which can help us get a deeper understanding of the whole machine-learning process.
 Finally, here’s some thinking of this project: